-This bill modifies existing laws related to the use of lodging tax revenues and the reporting requirements for the training benefits program administered by the Employment Security Department.
-It amends RCW 67.28.1816 to specify that lodging tax revenues can be utilized for tourism marketing, special events, and supporting tourism-related facilities.
+This bill modifies the existing laws regarding the use of lodging tax revenues and the reporting requirements for the training benefits program administered by the Employment Security Department.
+It amends RCW 67.28.1816 to specify that lodging tax revenues can be utilized by municipalities for tourism marketing, special events, and supporting tourism-related facilities.
 The bill introduces new requirements for applicants seeking these funds, including providing estimates of how the funds will increase travel and submitting applications to a local lodging tax advisory committee in municipalities with populations of 5,000 or more.
-Additionally, it mandates that recipients report on actual travel outcomes and makes these reports available to the public and relevant committees.
+Additionally, it mandates that recipients report on the actual travel outcomes resulting from the funding.

 Statutes affected: